Dr. Mel Michelle Lewis

 Areas of Scholarly Expertise and Interest

-Sexualized Subjects: Race, Performance, and The Disruptive Potential of Queer Feminist Pedagogies, The Ohio State University Press series Black Performance and Cultural Criticism, (Under Review).
+Lewis, M. (2015) Sexualized Subjects: Race, Performance, and The Disruptive Potential of Queer Feminist Pedagogies.
+Prospectus submitted for review.

 Peer Reviewed Book Chapters